Subaru-PFS/doc/development-management/developement_practice.rst

 All works shall be ticketed to `JIRA <https://pfspipe.ipmu.jp/jira/>`_ before they are undertaken.
 The developer should file his/her (or colleague's) ticket to a proper project among `the existing ones <https://pfspipe.ipmu.jp/jira/secure/BrowseProjects.jspa?selectedCategory=all&selectedProjectType=all>`_.
 If there is no proper project, send request to the adiministrators of the PFS Project Office, following `the procedure <request.rst>`_ ("Add new JIRA project" section).
-Here is a few items to pay attention to when filing a ticket, citing from ([Ref1]_.).
+Here are a few items to pay attention to when filing a ticket, citing from ([Ref1]_.).

     The summary and description fields are the most important; provide as much information as possible in the description field such that an assigned developer can address the issue quickly, and provide a meaningful summary such that the issue can be easily identified on a board or query output.